Let's make cosmetic creams

 Did you know that in the 30s, cosmetic creams that contained radioactive material were booming on the market because they promised to reduce wrinkles?
 Thank God that’s no longer the case.
 To make a cosmetic cream today, you need to create a stable mixture of oil and water and add an emulsifier to join these otherwise immiscible substances.

-Which cosmetic creams equipment do you need?
+Which cosmetic creams technology do you need?

 Cost-effective homogenizing and emulsifying system